The Cognitive Abilities Test (CogAT) is an group administered aptitude test commonly given as an entrance exam into school's gifted programs.

-To determine your child's aptitude, the CogAT exam assesses how your child does on things that are new to them.
+To determine your child's aptitude, the CogAT® test assesses how your child does on questions that are based on logic.
 Therefore, the exam has many types of questions that your child would not have seen before.
-If your child understands the short set of directions that the administrator reads to your child prior to each section, they will probably do OK on the exam, but if they misunderstand the brief description, they can miss entire sections on the exam - due to a misunderstanding, not their intellect.
+If your child understands the short set of directions that the administrator reads to your child prior to each section, they will probably do OK on the test, but if they misunderstand the brief description, they can miss entire sections on the test - due to a misunderstanding, not their intellect.

 Given that many schools rely solely on these test scores to place your child in the best programs, it would be highly beneficial to make sure that your child understands what each of the test areas is asking so that you could fix any issues before exam day.